blvgnan1096-cpu/async-fifo-design/README.md

 ---

+> The actual bit rate should use your FIFO's data width:
+>
+> ```
+ Max Bit Rate = 675.15 × 10⁶ × [Data Width in bits] bits/sec
+> ```
+>
+> Replace **8** with your specific width for exact numbers.

+**Note:**
+- The bit rate is fundamentally limited by the slower clock domain (here, the read clock).
+- Synchronization logic and FIFO pointer latency do not affect the peak throughput, provided FIFO underflow/overflow is avoided.

+---

 ### Summary
 - Read clock operates up to **675.15 MHz** (period 1.48 ns).
 - Write clock operates up to **5413.37 MHz** (period 0.18 ns).